SantoriniDave.com

 A bus stop near Kamari Beach.
 This is also where to meet the shuttle to Ancient Thera on the hill seen behind.

-Map showing the Fira to Kamari bus route
+Map of the bus route from Fira to Kamari Santorini.

 The most straightforward bus line in Santorini.
 The bus follows the exact route to and from Kamari Beach.